Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Blackouts or fainting-like episodes

-• Myoclonic jerks, meaning sudden brief jerks
+• Myoclonic jerks, meaning sudden brief jerking movements

-• Episodes during sleep
+• Episodes occurring during sleep

 • Events triggered by sleep deprivation, stress, alcohol, or missed medication